An Early Boost for the South

 Sigel’s men were on a mission to stop Jackson’s men from reaching the southwest corner of the state, where they were to link up with other Confederate forces to create an army of more than 10,000 men capable of invading and possibly conquering Missouri.
 On July 4, 1861, the night before the battle, Sigel’s troops camped at Carter Spring, now part of the historic site, while Jackson’s troops camped about 18 miles farther north.

 In the early morning hours of July 5, Sigel’s men broke camp and began marching north.
 At the same time, Jackson’s Confederate troops headed south.
-Between 8 a.m. and 9 a.m., the two troops encountered one another near Dry Fork Creek, about nine miles northwest of Carthage.
+Between 8 a.m. and 9 a.m., the two troops encountered one another near Dry Fork Creek, about 9 miles northwest of Carthage.
 The battle opened with an artillery duel, as each side attacked the other for about an hour.
 Jackson then decided to surround Sigel’s troops, capture his supply train and cut off his escape route.
 Seeing this, Sigel abandoned his plans to attack and ordered a retreat.

 As Sigel’s troops crossed Dry Fork Creek, another skirmish broke out, inflicting the heaviest casualties of the entire battle.
 At Buck Branch Creek, two Missouri State Guard regiments managed to circle around Sigel’s column and form a blockade between his column and baggage train.
 Sigel led a bayonet charge, crossed Buck Branch, regained his baggage train and skillfully positioned his troops and artillery on all sides of the baggage train.
 He continued his retreat south, successfully fighting off attempts by the State Guard to attack his flanks.

 As Sigel’s exhausted troops marched into Carthage, Jackson’s infantry launched another attack.
 The two forces fought one another house to house.
 While the fighting was taking place, Sigel positioned his artillery on the bluffs above Carter Spring, the present location of Battle of Carthage State Historic Site.
-One final stand near complete darkness, two and one-half miles farther on, ended the day’s conflict.
+One final stand near complete darkness, 2.5 miles farther on, ended the day’s conflict.
 That night, Jackson’s troops camped at the location of the historic site before proceeding to their original southwest Missouri destination.

 Although Sigel was the loser by virtue of abandoning the field to his enemy and failing to block Jackson’s southward movement, he made his escape with relatively few losses.
 Jackson’s untrained force had allowed a numerically inferior enemy to escape virtually unscathed.
 The Battle of Carthage lifted the morale of the Missouri State Guard and other Southern sympathizers in the region.
 It resulted in minimal casualties on both sides.